Vienna: Parks

 The Donaupark is a 63-hectare park in Kaisermühlen, Donaustadt, between the New Danube and the Old Danube, next to the Vienna International Centre.
-The park features the Donauturm, the tallest structure in Austria at 252 meters, as well as a 40-meter tall steel cross, erected in 1983 on the occasion of a holy mass held by Pope John Paul II during his visit to Austria.
+The park features the Donauturm, the tallest structure in Austria at 252 metres, as well as a 40-metre-tall steel cross, erected in 1983 on the occasion of a holy mass held by Pope John Paul II during his visit to Austria.
 The park features memorials to multiple Latin American figures such as Salvador Allende, Simón Bolívar, and Che Guevara.

 Other parks include the Türkenschanzpark, the Schweizergarten, and the Waldmüllerpark.

 Woods

 The Lobau, a floodplain in the southeast of the city, is a part of the wider Danube-Auen National Park.
 It is used for recreation and has many nudist areas.
 It is home to multiple species of animals: